blangenfeld/okay-authorization/README.md

 	window.okay = router.okay;	// Make available to the browser
 ```

 Browserify it, then link the browserified file in your pages.
-When the browser loads the script, you'll have access to **okay** router's `okay` method through `window.okay`.
+When the browser loads the script, you'll have access to the **okay** router's `okay` method through `window.okay`.

 ```
 $ browserify authorization.js > public/javascripts/authorization.js --ignore './connect/lib-cov'